 From 25 May 2018 data protection law will change significantly with the introduction of the General Data Protection Regulation (GDPR)

-The National Church have prepared very useful guidance to help PCCs in their compliance with the new law.
-This contains samples and templates for some documents which will be required under the new law.
+The National Church have prepared very useful guidance to help PCCs in their compliance with the GDPR.
+This contains samples and templates for some documents which will be required under the GDPR.

 The guidance can be found on thie Parish Resources website.

-All parishes collect data.
-That data should be held in accordance with the 8 principles which are set out in the Data Protection Act 1998.
+All parishes process personal data.
+'Processing' is a term which covers all possible uses of personal data, obtaining, sharing, storing, deleting etc. Personal data should be processed in accordance with the principles which are set out in the GDPR.

-Every organisation which processes personal data in an electronic form is required by law to register with the Information Commissioner's Office (ICO).
-There is an online self assessment, which may help to determine whether that is the case - ICO self-assessment
+It is still possible to register as a Data Controller with the Information Commissioner's Office (ICO).
+There is an online self assessment, which may help to determine whether the PCC needs to register - ICO self-assessment

 The ICO website also contains helpful guidance on complying with Data Protection law.

 Over time, PCCs acquire a great deal of records.
 The National Church have prepared guidance on retention of these files - Keep or Bin?

 Did you find what you were looking for or have any comments?